How much do I owe?

 - Type of repayment plan

 Monthly payments can be estimated using the Federal Student Aid Repayment Estimator.
 Several different options exist for repayment plans to suit a variety of financial situations.
 For details on repayment plans available, please visit StudentAid.gov.

 Who do I pay?

 Your loan will be held by an organization called a servicer; this is who you will send your monthly payments to.
-You may find out who your servicer is by visiting the National Student Data System.
+Visit the Manage Loans page on the Federal Student Aid website to find out who your servicer is.
 You should be notified by each servicer of all repayment information.